 Communion, along with Holy Baptism, is one of two sacraments observed in the Lutheran Church.
 In Holy Communion God:

-Lutherans believe in the real presence of Jesus Christ in, with, and under the elements (bread and wine) so that through a holy mystery we receive the body and blood of Jesus at Communion.
+Lutherans believe in the real presence of Jesus Christ in, with, and under the bread and wine so that through a holy mystery we receive the true body and blood of Jesus at Communion.

-LCS Communion Statement: Believing in the real presence of Christ in, with, and under the bread and wine all baptized persons are welcome to receive Communion when worshiping with us.
+Communion Statement: Believing in the real presence of Christ in, with, and under the bread and wine all baptized persons are welcome to receive Communion when worshiping with us, or you are also welcome to come forward to receive a blessing.
 During Communion white wine and red grape juice are offered.
 Gluten free bread is available upon request.
 We offer both the common cup of wine and prepared individual cups of wine and grape juice.